 • 10 Things You Have To Do On Vacation in North Carolina

 The Sanderling’s Vibe

 The Sanderling is the quintessential boutique beach resort with sun-bleached shingles and summery white furniture.
 All rooms face the ocean or the bay and have porches with exceedingly deep, comfortable chairs.
 The main building has front and back porches with rockers and a cozy upstairs lounge with large windows.

-We stayed in two different rooms while we were there; both on the bay side, one upstairs and one down.
+We stayed in two different rooms at this boutique resort; both on the bay side, one upstairs and one down.
 On either side, the upper rooms have better views.
 The rooms were roomy, particularly the second, which was a corner room and had a bigger porch.